 Thumbnails are generated in real time, PeaZip does not save thumbnails (neither as a temporary files), this is especially useful if PeaZip is used as portable application (or when privacy is important), as no track is let on the system and no extra space is taken.
 Thumbnails calculation generates a set of 4 dedicated threads, if folder or search filter is changed a new set of threads is created and old threads are stopped as soon as possible (file level and thread level granularity: each thread can be stopped separately, at the completion of each image).

-Image 16: browser showing large sized thumbnails of graphic file types, with Organize > Enlarge file browser icons option enabled.
+Image 16: browser showing large thumbnails of graphic file types.

-Browser style can be set from "..."
-Style button on the right of the Tool bar, or Address bar if the Tool bar is hidden.
+Browser style and size can be set from "..."
+Style button on the right of the Tool bar.